BadgePiratesLLC/badgepiratesllc.github.io/_posts/BP_8266_Dev_Board.md

 Now make some cool things, using the GPIO pins provided.
 May I suggest:

-1. our 6 LED CharliePlex board, CharliePlex will allow you to use many LED for few PINs.
+1. Our 6 LED CharliePlex board, CharliePlex will allow you to use many LED for few PINs.
 (Link)
 2. Maybe some NeoPixel LED (We have an Add-on for these too) (Link)
 3. Play around with WiFi from the Test code (Link)
 4. add any number of other Dev Boards to the GPIO and go to town.